RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

 Next, define the import chunk size.
-With the chunk size you determine the maximum amount of units that should be read from the TMX file in one go.
-As long as the import file resides on a local disk, the chunk size can be large and the whole file can potentially be read at once.
-If the import is going over an Internet line, this can cause latency so the chunk size ([ChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_ChunkSize)) should be small enough for the packages to be sent over the WAN.
-In our example we set the chunk size to 20, which corresponds roughly to the number of TUs contained in our small TMX sample file.
-Since we are running this import from the local hard disk, we can easily afford to take in the entire set of TUs from the TMX file.
-Note that the default chunk size is 50 ([DefaultTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_DefaultTranslationUnitChunkSize)) and the maximum is 200 ([MaxTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_MaxTranslationUnitChunkSize).
+The chunk size determines the maximum number of units read from the TMX file at one time.
+If the import file is on a local disk, a larger chunk size is usually fine.
+If the import runs over a network, keep the chunk size smaller to reduce latency.
+In this example, set the chunk size to 20, which roughly matches the number of TUs in the sample file.
+The default chunk size is 50 ([DefaultTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_DefaultTranslationUnitChunkSize)), and the maximum is 200 ([MaxTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_MaxTranslationUnitChunkSize)).

 # [C#](#tab/tabid-3)
 ```cs